SKIP 0 — Purpose and Process#

-Once the PR is in place, the SKIP should be announced on the mailing list for discussion (comments on the PR itself should be restricted to minor editorial and technical fixes).
+Once the PR is in place, the SKIP should be announced on the developer forum for discussion (comments on the PR itself should be restricted to minor editorial and technical fixes).

 At the earliest convenience, the PR should be merged (regardless of whether it is accepted during discussion).
 A SKIP that outlines a coherent argument and that is considered reasonably complete should be merged optimistically, regardless of whether it is accepted during discussion.
 Additional PRs may be made by the author to update or expand the SKIP, or by maintainers to set its status, discussion URL, etc.